 - > Growing the economy: The economic multipliers of walking, cycling and EV infrastructure are high.
-It is estimated there are \$2 in returns for every \$1 of public funding invested in active transport infrastructure.
-Further, every \$1 of public funds invested in transport could unlock \$0.5 in private co-investment.
-Further, every \$1. - Creating new, high quality jobs: Modelling consistently identifies investment in sustainable transport as a major job creator, with an estimated 12-15 jobs created per \$1 million investment in active transport and EV charging infrastructure.
-17 Supporting Australian electric cars, train, tram, bus and truck

-- manufacturing has the potential to create substantial manufacturing jobs, and stimulate domestic use of our critical mineral deposits.
+It is estimated there are \$2 in returns for every \$1 of public funding invested in active transport infrastructure.15 Further, every \$1 of public funds invested in transport could unlock \$0.5 in private co-investment.16 - > Creating new, high quality jobs: Modelling consistently identifies investment in sustainable transport as a major job creator, with an estimated 12-15 jobs created per \$1 million investment in active transport and EV charging infrastructure.17 Supporting Australian electric cars, train, tram, bus and truck manufacturing has the potential to create substantial manufacturing jobs, and stimulate domestic use of our critical mineral deposits.
 Active transport is already a major job creator.
-Almost 35,000 people are directly employed in the cycling industry alone that's close to the 39,000 individuals employed in coal mining. - report showed that increasing public bus usage to 20% of the transport mode share, and transitioning to EVs by 2035, would save the Australian economy a staggering \$492 billion.
-This figure accounts for the health and societal costs arising from air pollution, GHG emissions, noise and water pollution.
-Without policy guidance, the costs of our transport sector on our health system will total \$864.9 billion by 2050.
+Almost 35,000 people are directly employed in the cycling industry alone18 - that's close to the 39,000 individuals employed in coal mining.19

+Saving taxpayer dollars: A 2021 Deloitte report showed that increasing public bus usage to 20% of the transport mode share, and transitioning to EVs by 2035, would save the Australian economy a staggering \$492 billion.20 This figure accounts for the health and societal costs arising from air pollution, GHG emissions, noise and water pollution.21 Without policy guidance, the costs of our transport sector on our health system will total \$864.9 billion by 2050.22